pedropinchez/microcontroller/README.md

 # microcontroller@Interview Task 2

 A simple stateless microservice in Nodejs, with two major functionalities -  Authentication JSON patching And a dashboard to display the process and data.
+The project contains additional image thumb generation.

 # Public end points